 A student is required to pass Level I (per the minimums established by the National Board of Osteopathic Medical Examiners) for promotion to the third year.
-Students who do not pass Level I will be allowed to remain as provisional students in the third year and will be required to retake the examination at the regularly scheduled examination period in the fall of the third year.
+Students who do not pass Level I will be allowed to remain as provisional students in the third year and will be required to retake the examination at the next regularly scheduled examination period.
 These students will be allowed to continue in the third-year classification on a provisional basis pending results of the second examination.